List of highest-grossing sports films

 The following is a list of highest-grossing sports films of all time, the highest-grossing sports film franchises and series, the highest-grossing films by sport, the highest-grossing sports films by year, timeline of highest-grossing sports films, and sports films by tickets sold.

 Highest-grossing sports films

 The following is a list of highest-grossing sports films of all time.
-The top 3 are among the highest-grossing films of all time.
-Auto racing is the most frequent sport with 20 films on the list, including seven of the top 10 entries.
+The top 3 are among the 50 highest-grossing films of all time.
+Auto racing is the most frequent sport with 20 films on the list, including eight of the top 10 entries.
 Fast & Furious is the most frequent franchise with nine films, followed by Rocky with seven.
 (Note: Including four main series films and three films from the spinoff Creed franchise) The most frequently represented year is 2019 with four films.